 This kind of CDP is among the riskier to implement because it involves a lot more automation.
 Any kind of predictive modeling is an extrapolation, through logic, from the facts at hand.
 So the facts better be right and the logic better be tight.

-What Kinds of Data Can a CDP Handle?
+What Kinds of Data Can a Customer Data Infrastructure Handle?

 What can you feed into a CDP?
 Basically everything.

 Every tool in your stack can feed into a modern customer data platform, and receive data back.
 That includes:

 - Ad platforms